 Residency in Medical Physics

-The residency is a two-year program that emphasizes clinical excellence and professional development in Radiation Oncology Physics.
+The Medical Physics Clinical Residency Program is a two-year program that emphasizes clinical excellence and professional development in radiation oncology physics.

 The expected activities, objectives, and assessments to be completed during the Residency Program are well-defined and are presented to incoming residents upon their arrival.
 Didactic courses are available to residents but the majority of time is spent in “hands-on” clinical rotations.

 Residents are expected to become an integral part of the Department of Radiation Oncology, performing clinical duties while interacting closely with the entire faculty and staff in a collegial manner.